jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 EndSection
 ```

-As you can see each device has an `Identifier`, `Driver` and some options.
+As you can see each device has an `Identifier`, `Driver` and some `options`.
 Above we defined a mouse, a keyboard and a touchpad and gave them some names.

 ```text
 Section "Device"